 Mary comes over with her father.
 We speak in Spanish, the gist of which is that none of the girls can go with us.
 Mike Sr. explains how miraculous it is to perform at the Cathedral in New York.
 Her father thought St Patrick’s was a bar.
 He still refuses to relent.
 Mike Sr. says they could travel with his family just for the Easter performance.
 No tour of the South for the Jacettes.
 They’re devastated.
 Jack is even comforting Edi, drawing nasty looks from the parents.

 Finally we pack everything.
 Everyone piles into the convertibles for the party at Grant’s house.
 Suddenly I’m nervous.
 All the details are fine, but the responsibility of everything is too much.
 Jack bucks me up.
 Casper signs that the only important thing is to find his mom.
 Everything else is a lark.
 The same letting-go feeling I get when Jack dominates me, starts in my stomach.
 I’ve fallen into the adult trap of worrying about the unknown.
-We had a ghetto party awaiting us.
+We have a ghetto party awaiting us.
 Let’s go.

 Twenty minutes later we’re at Grant’s.
 He has a lookout and knows the moment we pull up.
 All his friends are car buffs.
 Soon Tam and Steve have their hoods up, showing off their massive V-8 engines.
 Gas is now over a buck, but the Uncles say not to worry .
 They have us covered.
 I bet.
 The girls are all loving Max.